Marc Mancini

-Marc Mancini is a travel industry speaker, educator and consultant.
+Marc Mancini is an American travel industry speaker, educator and consultant.

 Education

 A native of Fall River, Massachusetts, Mancini attended Providence College, where he obtained a B.A. in foreign languages and education.
 He then went on to obtain an M.A (French), an M.S (Cinema) and a Ph.D.
 (French/Cinema) from the University of Southern California.
 Mancini attended USC’s film school alongside classmates such as George Lucas, John Carpenter, Ron Howard, and Robert Zemeckis.

 Film-related activities

 After obtaining his Ph.D. he taught cinema at USC, Loyola Marymount University (LMU), the University of California, Irvine and West Los Angeles College.
 He also contributed articles to Premiere, Rolling Stone, American Film and Film Comment.
 He was especially known for a course he taught for four years at LMU and elsewhere, where movie professionals came to share their films and thoughts with students.
 Among his better-known guests: Cher, Sean Penn, Stanley Donen, Michael York, Henry Mancini (no relation), Carpenter and Zemeckis.